stencho/ShareHole/README.md

 # Display "PNG" and "JPG" buttons next to certain files which normally wouldn't be renderable in browser
 show_convert_image_buttons=true
 # Will modify URLs in the list to point to, for example, /to_jpg/ when the file is a .dng RAW
-# convert_videos_automatically does the same thing but for videos
+# the others do the same thing but for video/audio
 convert_images_automatically=false
 convert_videos_automatically=false
+convert_audio_automatically=false

 # Settings for the 'gallery' view style
 [gallery]